-Begin by unziping the Solr release and changing your working directory to be the "example" directory
+Begin by unziping the Solr release and changing your working directory to be the "example" directory.
+(Note that the base directory name may vary with the version of Solr downloaded.)

 '''

 chrish@asimov:~/tmp/solr$ ls

-solr-1.0.zip
+solr-nightly.zip

-chrish@asimov:~/tmp/solr$ unzip -q solr-1.0.zip
+chrish@asimov:~/tmp/solr$ unzip -q solr-nightly.zip

-chrish@asimov:~/tmp/solr$ cd solr-1.0/example/
+chrish@asimov:~/tmp/solr$ cd solr-nightly/example/

 '''

 Solr can run in any Java Servlet Container of your choice, but to simplify this tutorial, the example index includes a small installation of Jetty.
+In order to compile JSPs, this version of Jetty requires that you run "java" from a JDK, not from a JRE.